Brainstorm: A useless and agonizing affair leaders use to torture their employee.

 1) Listen to those voices.

 Get used to hearing yourself talk.
 Specifically, listen for the declarations that never leave your mouth.
 It is your thoughts that have the biggest impact on your life.
 Start to listen to where you tell yourself you can’t do something.
-Notice when you say your not good enough or that it will never change.
+Notice when you say you are not good enough or that it will never change.
 Those are the subtle messages that you need to really notice and get rid of.

 2) Recognize you have a choice